Unity acquired IronSource. Great.

 The product has since been discontinued and is no longer supported by the company.

-…That doesn’t change the fact it installed unwanted crap on your Windows (or Mac) machine, does it?
+…That doesn’t change the fact the company specialized in a SDK that assisted in installing unwanted crap on your Windows (or Mac) machine, does it?

 The “A closer look at InstallCore Installation Tactics” article on Ben Edelman’s website is a very good read of what InstallCore did back in the day when it was rampant on installing unwanted crap alongside the program you actually wanted to install.